 Having an anti virus program up to date and running is important, but common sense is most important when it comes to the internet.
 Don't just click on every link, especially links in email and internet forums.
 Before you click take a moment and think about who's site is it that you are on, and why do you need to access the link directly?
 It may be better to simply Google the link and see what results are returned.
 Then select the appropriate link.

 Installing commonly used spyware tools prior to having troubles can really make virus repair much easier.
 There are many free tools available, some good malware programs are Malwarebytes, Spybot and AD-Aware.
 These programs can be helpful, however they must be kept up to date or they will be ineffective against new threats.
-There is no one program that will protect against all threats so it is better to have options.
+There is no one program that will protect against all threats, so it is better to have options.
 However, you can only have one anti virus program installed at a time.
-Most anti virus will prevent you from doing this, but that is not always the case, so be sure to check that all anti-virus have been removed.
+Most anti virus will prevent you from installing more than one, but that is not always the case, so be sure to check that all anti-virus have been removed before installing one.

 People often say they have nothing on their computer worth worrying about, or they say something like they don't have anything worth stealing.
 To put it simply repairing the damage of a virus infestation will cost you time and possibly money, both are worth protecting.